tanviagwl98/Assistive_AI_FullStack_Project/docs/system-design-architecture.md

 ---

-# 50. Architecture Decision Records
+# 63. Architecture Decision Records

 ## ADR-001: Modular Monolith

 **Decision:** Use a modular monolith for the initial product.

-**Reason:** The domains are strongly related and the team benefits from simple deployment and transactions.
+**Reason:** The domains are strongly related and the team benefits from simple deployment and operational complexity.
 Module boundaries preserve future extraction options.

+---

-## ADR-002: PostgreSQL
+## ADR-002: MongoDB

-**Decision:** Use PostgreSQL rather than MongoDB for core transactional data.
+**Decision:** Use MongoDB as the primary application database.

-**Reason:** The product has many relationships and constraints: events, event guests, RSVPs, vendors, expenses, accommodation, transportation and permissions.
+**Reason:** The application contains a mixture of structured relationships and flexible, evolving wedding-specific data.
+MongoDB's document model works well for configuration-heavy entities while references can maintain relationships between independently managed entities.

+The application will use a hybrid embedding/reference strategy rather than either embedding everything or referencing everything.

+---

+## ADR-003: Mongoose

+**Decision:** Use Mongoose as the ODM.

+**Reason:** Mongoose provides schema definitions, validation, middleware, indexes, references, model organization, and a consistent data-access abstraction for the Node.js backend.

+---

-## ADR-003: EventGuest as a First-Class Relationship
+## ADR-004: EventGuest as a First-Class Relationship

-**Decision:** Model event-level guest access using `event_guests`.
+**Decision:** Model event-level guest access using `eventGuests`.

 **Reason:** The same guest can attend some wedding events and not others.
 RSVP and check-in are also event-specific.

+---

-## ADR-004: Object Storage for Files
+## ADR-005: Object Storage for Files

-**Decision:** Store media/documents in object storage and metadata in PostgreSQL.
+**Decision:** Store media/documents in S3-compatible object storage and metadata in MongoDB.

-**Reason:** Photos, videos, receipts and documents can become large and should not be stored as database blobs.
+**Reason:** Photos, videos, receipts, and documents can become large and should not be stored directly in MongoDB.

+---

-## ADR-005: REST API
+## ADR-006: REST API

 **Decision:** Use REST for the initial API.

-**Reason:** The domain maps naturally to resources, it is straightforward to document and test, and it keeps the initial architecture simple.
+**Reason:** The domain maps naturally to resources, REST is straightforward to document and test, and it keeps the initial architecture simple.

+---

-## ADR-006: Async Notifications
+## ADR-007: Async Notifications

 **Decision:** Use background jobs for scheduled and non-critical notification work.

 **Reason:** Notification delivery should not block core wedding operations.

+---

-## ADR-007: AI Is Not a Core Dependency
+## ADR-008: AI Is Not a Core Dependency

 **Decision:** Keep AI features outside the critical path.